PhrSite/PsapSimulator/Documentation/docs/GettingStarted.md

 # Getting Started

 # Installation
-The InstallationPackages directory located below the PsapSimulator GitHub repository contains a self-extracting EXE file called PsapSimulatorX.X.X.exe.
-"X.X.X" indicates the software version of the application.
+You can download the self-extracting EXE file for the PsapSimulator application from [here](https://1drv.ms/u/c/4f6607f8bc331ae0/EcHCBi1-8dpHqDhgk5LoWMwBnngg9k_bj6qoFo6bHEPK3w?e=xaStvg).

-The installation file is downloaded when you clone or get the PsapSimulator GitHub repository.
-You can also download just this EXE file from the GitHub repository by using GitHub's file download function.
+**Note**: The self-extracting EXE installation file has not been digitally signed with a valid code signing certificate.

 Once the self-extracting EXE file is downloaded to your computer, you can install the application by running the EXE file.